django-salesforce/django-salesforce/README.rst

        New.
      - Click "Enable OAuth Settings" in API, then select "Access and manage your data (api)" from available OAuth Scopes.
-     - Other red marked fields must be filled, but are not relevant for Django.
+     - Other red marked fields must be filled, but are not relevant for Django with password authentication.
+(For example a "Callback URL" can be an URL that doesn't exist, but that is under your control, for the case that you accidentally activate other OAuth mode later.)
    * ``USER`` is the username used to connect.
    * ``PASSWORD`` is a concatenation of the user's password and security token.
+     Security token can be set by My Settings / Personal / Reset My Security Token or an new token is received by email after every password change.
      Security token can be omitted if the local IP address has been whitelisted in Security Controls / Network Access.
    * ``HOST`` is ``https://test.salesforce.com`` to access a sandbox, or